 Apple iCloud Drive features

-As well as backing up data from certain apps, iCloud Drive is now a user-facing, more conventional cloud storage service: it has its own entries in the Finder on macOS, and has its own apps on iPhones and iPads.
+As well as backing up data from certain apps - and this is really dependent on the app developer working with Apple to ensure compatibility - iCloud Drive is now a user-facing, more conventional cloud storage service: it has its own entries in the Finder on macOS, and has its own apps on iPhones and iPads.
 The idea is you can back up anything you like, from PDF documents to images, to Apple's servers and get at it from anywhere.

 Support is non-existent for Android though – unless you count logging into the iCloud web portal in an Android browser, which is a tortuous process.
-Windows users are treated a little bit better, because as well as the web interface there's a desktop iCloud client that you can use to sync files to and from a machine running Microsoft's OS. iCloud Drive is only really of use for those on Apple hardware though.
+Windows users are treated a little bit better, because as well as the web interface there's a desktop iCloud client that you can use to sync files to and from a machine running Microsoft's OS, though this really doesn’t offer the same slick experience that macOS users get. iCloud Drive is only really of use for those on Apple hardware though.

 Apple iCloud Drive interface

-We've touched on how well iCloud Drive is integrated into macOS and iOS, and even if you don't sign up for extra storage, and don't allow iCloud to manage your photos and videos, it's still deeply embedded in these operating systems (if only to manage app backups and calendar and contact syncing, if nothing else).
+We've touched on how well iCloud Drive is integrated into macOS and iOS, and even if you don't sign up for extra storage, and don't allow iCloud to manage your photos and videos, it's still deeply embedded in these operating systems (if only to manage app backups and calendar and contact syncing).

 In terms of the interface, everything about iCloud Drive is pretty much in line with the other software Apple makes – it's mostly polished and smooth, with a few occasional quirks.
 At least iCloud Drive no longer looks like a tagged-on afterthought whenever it appears, which was the case when it first appeared.